 Sediment quantity and grain sizes vary.
 Sediment is valuable in some areas and detrimental in others.
 River sediment volume and movement is not consistently monitored or quantified.
 Additionally, no analysis tool exists to analyze sediment sources, sinks and movement in the system.
-River managers need more information to develop a strategic sediment management plan to efficiently remove sediment from the areas where it is detrimental and move it to the areas where it is valuable.
+Managers need more information to develop a strategic sediment management plan to efficiently remove sediment from the areas where it is detrimental and use it where it is valuable.